Andrew Diamond (professor): Works

-Accusations of professional misconduct and Exoneration
+Accusations of professional misconduct and exoneration

-In spring 2019, the independent investigation media Mediapart echoed a doctoral student's complaint of sexual and moral harassment against Diamond, in a dossier compiled by the Clasches association (Collectif de lutte contre le harcèlement sexuel dans l'enseignement supérieur) with testimonies from seven people (six women and one man, the latter as a witness in support of his colleague).
+In spring 2019, the French independent investigation media Mediapart echoed a doctoral student's complaint of sexual and moral harassment against Diamond, in a dossier compiled by the Clasches association (Collectif de lutte contre le harcèlement sexuel dans l'enseignement supérieur) with testimonies from seven people (six women and one man, the latter as a witness in support of his colleague).
 The report of the Sorbonne University commission of inquiry "excluded sexual and moral harassment" but recognized "problematic" aspects in "professional behavior".
 When contacted by Mediapart, Diamond rejected the accusations, which he claims were "unfounded ".
 On September 24, 2019, Sorbonne Université's joint disciplinary commission, made up of four university professors from the Academic Council, ruled unanimously by secret ballot that Diamond should be completely acquitted, after noting "obvious contradictions and inconsistencies in the accusing testimonies", and pointing out that the "material facts produced disproved certain accusations".
 After an appeal by the President of Sorbonne University to the relevant administrative jurisdiction, the Conseil national de l'enseignement supérieur et de la recherche (CNESER) confirmed on October 19, 2022 the decision of the disciplinary committee, stating that Diamond had committed no punishable fault and should be totally exonerated.
 The administrative court of Paris also ruled on January 6, 2023 in favor of Diamond, and ordered Sorbonne Université to grant him legal aid for suing those who had made false accusations against him.